-Revenue Recognition - For ethanol and by-products segment sales, we recognize sales from ethanol, distillers grains and non-food grade corn oil when title transfers to customers, generally upon shipment from our plant or upon loading of the rail car used to transport the products.
-For refined coal segment sales, we recognize sales from refined coal when title transfers to customers, generally upon the refined coal leaving the plant.
+Revenue Recognition - For ethanol and by-products segment sales, we recognize sales of ethanol, distillers grains and non-food grade com oil when obligations under the terms of the respective contracts with customers are satisfied; this occurs with the transfer of control of products, generally upon shipment from the ethanol plant or upon loading of the rail car used to transport the products.
+For refined coal segment sales, we recognize sales of refined coal when obligations under the term of the contract with its customer are satisfied; this occurs when control of the product transfers to the customer, generally upon the refined coal leaving the plant.
 Refined coal sales are recorded net of the cost of coal as we purchase the coal feedstock from our customer to which we sell refined coal.